-Body shape was analyzed using landmark-based morphometric techniques (Mitteroecker & Gunz, 2009).
-We aligned landmark coordinates using Generalized Procrustes Analysis (i.e., rotating, translating, and scaling coordinates to remove positioning effects and isometric size effects; Rohlf & Slice, 1990) and used the resulting Procrustes shape coordinates to calculate geometric shape variables - relative warps (RW).
+Body shape was analysed using landmark-based morphometric techniques (Mitteroecker and Gunz, 2009).
+We aligned landmark coordinates using Generalized Procrustes Analysis [i.e. rotating, translating, and scaling coordinates to remove positioning effects and isometric size effects (Rohlf and Slice, 1990)], and used the resulting Procrustes shape coordinates to calculate geometric shape variables - relative warps (RWs).
 Shape variables were calculated in MorphoJ 1.06a (Klingenberg, 2011).
 We calculated body size as centroid size (the square root of the summed, squared distances of all landmarks from their centroid).

-Because of low sample sizes (Table 1) populations were analyzed together.
-For each sex, we conducted a Multivariate Analysis of Covariance (MANCOVA) with body shape as dependent variables (16 RWs) and the independent variables of ln-transformed centroid size, growth rate (ln-transformed RNA/DNA), and population.
-Body size was included in the models to statistically control for multivariate allometry, as well as associations between body size and growth rate since growth rates are body size dependent in this species (Araújo et al., 2014).
+Because of low sample sizes (Table 1), populations were analysed together.
+For each sex, we conducted a multivariate analysis of covariance (MANCOVA) with body shape as the dependent variable (16 RWs), and ln-transformed centroid size, growth rate (ln-transformed RNA:DNA), and population as independent variables.
+Body size was included in the models to statistically control for multivariate allometry, as well as associations between body size and growth rate, since growth rates are body size dependent in this species (Araújo et al., 2014).
 We included the 'population' term to control for between-population variation (which could obscure individual-level associations between shape and growth rate), but did not include interactions between population and growth rate because they were not significant.
-We therefore focus on how individual body shape covaries with growth rate in similar manners across populations.
+We therefore focus on how individual body shape co-varies with growth rate in similar manners across populations.
 All significance tests used Type III sums of squares.

 To determine the nature of morphological variation associated with growth rate, we performed a canonical analysis of the growth rate term from the MANCOVA following Langerhans and Makowicz (2009), and used canonical scores to visualize how body shape varies with growth rate.
 Briefly, we conducted a principal components analysis of the sums of squares and cross-products matrix of the growth rate term of the MANCOVA to derive an eigenvector of divergence.
 This divergence vector describes the linear combination of shape variables showing the greatest correlation with In-transformed growth rate, while controlling for other terms in the model, in Euclidean space.
-MANCOVAs were conducted in JMP Pro[®] 11 (SAS Institute Inc., Cary, NC, USA).
+MANCOVAs were conducted in JMP Pro® 11 (SAS Institute Inc., Cary, NC).
 Shape changes associated with growth rate were visualized using multivariate regressions of the Procrustes shape coordinates on canonical scores in MorphoJ 1.06a (Klingenberg, 2011).